-- C. Proposal regarding extension of time limits for part-time programs.
-(Amendment to VII.G.a.1) - a.
+- B. Approval of proposal regarding extension of time limits for part-time programs.
+There was a motion to amend Time Limits Section VILG of the GFC by-laws.
+The motion was seconded and the following was discussed: - G. Time Limits (Section VILG): - f.
 The student is expected to complete all requirements for the degree within a moderate span of time to assure continuity and adequate familiarity with developments in the field of study.
-The following time limits apply: - i.
+The following time limits apply: - 1.
 All work for the master's degree must be completed within six years from the beginning of the student's matriculation in the master's program, with the following exception.
-For part-time master's programs approved by the Executive Committee, the allowable time limit will automatically be extended by one semester for each additional 3 credits of coursework required beyond 33 credits. - ii.
-All work for the Ph.D. and Doctor of Musical Arts degrees must be completed within eight years of the beginning of the student's matriculation into the doctoral program. - iii.
-A student may enroll in a certificate program on either a part-time or a fulltime basis.
+For part-time master's programs approved by the Executive Committee, the allowable time limit will automatically be extended by one semester for each additional 3 credits of coursework required beyond 33 credits. - 2.
+All work for the Ph.D. and Doctor of Musical Arts degrees must be completed within eight years of the beginning of the student's matriculation into the doctoral program. - 3.
+A student may enroll in a certificate program on either a part-time or a full-time basis.
 Students must complete the requirements for the certificate within three years of initial enrollment, or, for students who enroll in a certificate program while they are also pursuing a graduate degree at the University of Connecticut, within one year of either (1) the time the degree is awarded, or (2) the time allowed to complete that degree, if the student does not complete the degree within that timeframe.
-In all cases, with the approval of the Executive Committee of The Graduate School, programs can specify shorter time limits for completion of certificate programs. - iv.
-If a student earns a certificate and is subsequently admitted to a related graduate degree program, the terminal date associated with the degree will be determined using the date of the first certificate class as the initial date of enrollment for the degree. - b.
+In all cases, with the approval of the Executive Committee of The Graduate School, programs can specify shorter time limits for completion of certificate programs.

+- 4. If a student earns a certificate and is subsequently admitted to a related graduate degree program, the terminal date associated with the degree will be determined using the date of the first certificate class as the initial date of enrollment for the degree. - g.
 Except when a waiver is explicitly granted by the Dean of The Graduate School, all coursework (including coursework taken prior to matriculation) that is included on the student's final Plan of Study must be within the above time limits.
-Failure to complete the work required for a degree or certificate within the periods specified or failure to maintain registration in each semester will require re-evaluation of the entire program and may result in a notice of termination. - c.
+Failure to complete the work required for a degree or certificate within the periods specified or failure to maintain registration in each semester will require re-evaluation of the entire program and may result in a notice of termination. - h.
 An extension of the student's terminal date is considered only when there is substantial evidence that the student has made regular and consistent progress toward completion of program requirements.
-A detailed recommendation to extend the terminal date must be signed by the major advisor and submitted no later than one month before the student's current terminal date to the Dean of The Graduate School for approval. - d.
+A detailed recommendation to extend the terminal date must be signed by the major advisor and submitted no later than one month before the student's current terminal date to the Dean of The Graduate School for approval. - i.
 If an extension is granted, it establishes a new terminal date for the student.